doruirimescu/python-trading/papers/bounded_unbounded_trades.md

 # Bounded and unbounded trades
-In this paper, we will attempt to categorize trades and their risk categories by analyzing their entry and exit conditions.
+In this paper, we will attempt to categorize trades and their risk scores by analyzing their entry and exit conditions.
 We shall introduce the following terms: bounded, unbounded, soft-bound, hard-bounded.

 * A trade's entry condition is a set of logical rules, which, if evaluated to true, result in the execution of the trade.
 * A trade's exit condition is a set of logical rules, which, if evaluated to true, result in the closing of the trade.
 We can further categorise the exit conditions into two categories: stop loss (denoted by L) and take profit (P).